cybrly/ScrapeScript/README.md

 # ScrapeScript

 Domain email scraper that "just works."
-Also, converts ROT13 encoded emails, if found, to plaintext.
+Used for red team and pentesting scenarios; educational purposes only.

+For many local government and K-12 school websites, their staff email directories are loosly obfuscated wit a ROT13 cipher to "prevent" email scraping.
+This script will convert those ROT13 encoded emails to plaintext before printing to stdout.

 # Installation